 1. Upload video to Kapwing

-Open Kapwing’s free Subtitle Maker by navigating to Kapwing.com/subtitles.
+Open Kapwing’s free Studio.
 Kapwing is a free, online video editor, so you won’t need to install any software and you can access it from any device.
-If you use the free version, your output video will have a small watermark in the corner of the video.
+It's free to remove the watermark as long as you sign in.

 2. Transcribe and Time the Subtitles